remoteworklibrary/remoteworklibrary.io/content/posts/instant-feedback.md

 #### Real-time presentation feedback

 If you use Microsoft Powerpoint, Apple Keynote or Google Slides in a meeting, you can integrate real-time feedback tools for interactive questions directly into the presentation.
 The participants then vote via a web or smartphone app and the results are directly visible in the presentation.
+Examples of this type of tools are [Mentimeter and Poll Everywhere]({{< relref "#tools" >}}).
 The drawback of this solution is that the surveys must be prepared and cannot be integrated on the fly into a meeting.

 {{< vimeo 401017176 >}}